kubestellar/kubestellar/monitoring/README.md

 **Note**:
 - You can also use the following combination of `NS/APIService` values to monitor the apiserver of the hosting cluster or a WEC cluster: `NS: default` and `APIService: apiserver`
-- Use the following commands to obtain the Ip address of the apiserver in the hosting cluster, WDS (e.g., `wds1`) and ITS (e.g., `its1-system`) spaces:
+- Use the following commands to obtain the IP address of the apiserver in the hosting cluster, WDS (e.g., `wds1`) and ITS (e.g., `its1-system`) spaces:

     ```bash
     kubectl --context <hosting-cluster-context> get Endpoints -A | egrep "NAME| wds| vcluster |kubernetes"